 Funnily, I have talked about several of these in a separate blog post named No, You Are Not Getting a CVE for That

-It's only a vulnerability if the application set bad ACLs on the vulnerable path then it's not an issue.
+It's only a vulnerability if the application set bad ACLs for the vulnerable path .
 More discussion in my previous blog post.

 You don't quote a Windows service path, Windows tries to run

 and so on.
 Almost never a vulnerability because Standard users cannot write in

 the root of the C drive and if they can, then your ACLs are wrong, not the app.